top of page

 • Maintenance markups

-• Late fees and ancillary charges
+• Late fees and ancillary income

-4. Technology Is Driving a Wedge
+4. Technology Is Creating a Competitive Divide

-• Automate AP, leasing, and maintenance
+• Automate accounts payable, leasing, and maintenance workflows

-5. Institutional Owners Are Demanding Scale
+5. Institutional Owners Are Raising the Bar

 • Portfolio-wide visibility